danvk/oldnyc/nyc/howto.md

 ## Generate photos.pickle

-photos.pickle is like records.pickle, but it duplicates each record across all its photos.
+`photos.pickle` is like `records.pickle`, but it duplicates each record across all its photos.
 (There are potentially several photos on the Milstein card for each record.)

 ```bash